 • Include a covering letter explicitly responding to the refusal points

-Statistics from immigration tribunals suggest reapplications with addressed weaknesses succeed roughly 65–75% of the time; reapplications without address succeed under 20% of the time.
+Statistics from immigration tribunals suggest reapplications with addressed weaknesses succeed roughly 65 to 75% of the time; reapplications without address succeed under 20% of the time.

 When to consider an Administrative Review or Appeal